openstack/magnum/install-guide/source/launch-instance.rst

-   The above command will save the authentication artifacts in the `myclusterconfig` directory and it will export the environmental
+   The above command will save the authentication artifacts in the `myclusterconfig` directory and it will export the environment
    variables: DOCKER_HOST, DOCKER_CERT_PATH and DOCKER_TLS_VERIFY.
    Sample output: